fsxfreak/esys-pbi/README.md

 * ```BCI``` subfolder will be created in ```esys-pbi\src\data``` to store any data from OpenBCI.
 * Sample file names: 'data-0.csv', 'data-1.csv'
 * Reference code: capture_bci.py lines 92 to 113

+## Attaching the Electrodes to yourself
+* the black cable is ground-- place on the forehead or boney area.
+* the white cable is the reference electrode, place on the collarbone.
+* the green cable will be streaming data into the array self.sample[3]-- place this electrode over the heart.